-These letters should encourage interest in you and how you are an asset.
-Close out the cover letter with all phone numbers and emails, and let them know which should be favored for contacting you.
+These letters should encourage interest in you and show how you are an asset.
+Close out the cover letter with your phone number and email address, and note your preferred method of contact.

 A waiter and server cover letter should not repeat what’s already in the resume.
 It should promote and complement the material, convincing the hiring manager to go further.
+The cover letter offers you the chance to tell a compelling yet brief story as to why you are the best candidate for the job.
 The cover letter will be the first impression and should be the personal touch that leads to the fact based resume.